-The College was designed to be built in 5 stages.
-The building program was finalised on the 22nd September 2006.
-It comprises Administration/Staff Areas, General Learning Areas, a Science Block, Library, a Performing Arts Complex, Basketball/Tennis Courts and Technology & Applied Studies facilities.
+The College was designed to initially be built in 5 stages.
+The original building program was finalised on the 22nd September 2006.
+It comprised of Administration/Staff Areas, General Learning Areas, a Science Block, Library, a Performing Arts Complex, Basketball/Tennis Courts and Technology & Applied Sciences facilities.

 Students come from the surrounding Parishes of Hoxton Park/Hinchinbrook, Austral and Lurnea.
 Feeder schools include St Therese Sadleir/Miller, St Francis Xavier, Lurnea and Good Shepherd Hoxton Park.
 The College population is made up of many different backgrounds, 75% of the population being from language backgrounds other than English.

 The College motto 'Journeying with Compassion' challenges the community to join together and journey in Catholic Education.
 A strong emphasis on pastoral care is a feature of the College, as is challenging each individual to achieve their personal best in all aspects of College life.